andre-ye/uni/docs/phil/phil-401c/readings.md

 - The difference between intentions is not a property fo intentions, but rather of modes of reasoning by which they come from.
 - Collective intentions are a product of a distinct mode of practical reasoning (team reasoning) -- agency is attributed to groups.

+---

+## Team reasoning: Solving the puzzle of coordination
+-